bjartemisund/policy/api.md

 ---
-title: Terms of Service for Whereby Meetings API
+title: Terms of Service for Whereby Embedded
-description: Terms of Service for Whereby Meetings API
+description: Terms of Service for Whereby Embedded
 slug: /information/tos/api/
 ---

-# Terms of Service for Whereby Meetings API
+# Terms of Service for Whereby Embedded

-Last updated: April 28, 2020
+Last updated: November 6, 2020

 ## 1. Agreement

-These Terms of Service for Whereby Meetings API (“Terms”) apply to the use of the service Whereby Meeting API (the "Service" or “Whereby”), and constitute a contract between an individual or a company which shall receive and use the Service (the “Customer”) and the Supplier providing the Service, Video Communication Services AS, Gate 1 no. 101, 6700
+These Terms of Service for Whereby Embedded (“Terms”) apply to the use of the service Whereby Embedded (the "Service" or “Whereby”), and constitute a contract between an individual or a company which shall receive and use the Service (the “Customer”) and the Supplier providing the Service, Video Communication Services AS, Gate 1 no. 101, 6700